rabadzhiyski/web_app/README.md

 ## Heroku installation
 Before doing the steps create a free account to Heroku.

-**1. Update conda and create a virtual environment** (in case Anaconda installed, if not, skip that step) conda update python python3 -m venv worldbankvenv source worldbankenv/bin/activate
+**1. Update conda and create a virtual environment** (in case Anaconda installed, if not, skip that step).

+''' conda update python
+python3 -m venv worldbankvenv
+source worldbankenv/bin/activate '''

 **2. Install the necessary libraries** pip install flask pandas plotly gunicorn